Security | Datadog

 Availability

-We build highly available products that service various monitoring and observability needs for our customers through scalability inherited from our CSP.
-We adhere to our service level agreements (SLAs) of 99.8% availability.
-Additional information about our SLA can be found within our Master Services Agreement.
+We build highly available products that service our customers through scalability inherited from our CSPs and multiple availability zones (AZ).
+We adhere to our service level agreement (SLA), which can be found within our Master Services Agreement under Availability.

 Personnel Security

-At Datadog, we encourage all employees to participate in helping secure our customer data and company assets.
+At Datadog, all employees have a responsibility to help secure our customer data and company assets.
 Where applicable by law, Datadog performs background screenings on personnel prior to joining the organization.
-All Datadog personnel undergo regular security and privacy awareness training that weaves security into technical and non-technical roles.
-Our security training materials are based on individual roles to ensure employees have the tools to handle the specific security-oriented challenges they encounter in their jobs.
+All Datadog personnel undergo regular security and privacy awareness training, during onboarding and annually thereafter.
+Our security training materials are based on individual roles to ensure employees have the tools to handle the specific security-oriented challenges they may encounter in their jobs.

 Product Security

 Product security is of paramount importance at Datadog.
-We incorporate security into the design of our products from the beginning stages of our software development lifecycle.
+We incorporate security into all stages of our software development lifecycle.
 We develop products in line with general Agile methodologies and integrate security throughout the Agile release cycle.
 This allows us to discover vulnerabilities sooner, so we can address them more rapidly than we would if we used longer release cycles.
 Well-defined change management policies and procedures determine when and how changes occur.
 This philosophy is central to DevOps security and the development methodologies that have driven Datadog adoption.
-You can find more information through our Trust Platform.
+You can find more information through our Trust Center.

 Patch Management